ims-systems-00/ims-kb/docs/General Information/Management Reviews/add_kpi.md

 ### Adding KPIs

-After navigating to the `Add kpi` tab in the `KPI/Objectives` section of `Management Review`, you must first select the `Business Function` for which the KPI will be assigned to. **Organisational** KPIs are for all Business Functions, whereas specific Business Functions can also be selected.
+After navigating to the `Add KPI` tab in the `KPI/Objectives` section of `Management Review`, you must first select the `Business Function` for which the KPI will be assigned to. **Organisational** KPIs are for all Business Functions, whereas specific Business Functions can also be selected.

-Next, type the details of the KPI into the textbox labelled `Add new`, and once done click on the **+** icon to the right of the textbox.
+Next, type the details of the KPI into the textbox labeled `Add new`, and once done click on the **+** icon to the right of the textbox.

 [KPI Action]: ../actions#kpis